andrewluetgers/omnistate/README.md

 - OmniState Tools run the example to try it out!
 - not limited to React Router or even React for that matter
 - more on normalizr and falcor integration
-- beware the "basic" example is currently borked